jetperch/pyjoulescope_ui/docs/locale.md

 joulescope_ui/locale/*locale*/LC_MESSAGES/joulescope_ui.po file.

 By default, the UI will use the OS language configuration.
-However, you can set the LANGUAGE_joulescope_ui environment variable, which will override the OS language.
+However, you can set the LANG_JOULESCOPE_UI environment variable, which will override the OS language.
 Use the 2-letter language codes above.
 At this time, the UI only offers basic language translations without country codes.